AlexKhymenko/ngx-permissions/README.md

 SharedModule

-If you use a SharedModule that you import in multiple other feature modules, you can export the TranslateModule to make sure you don't have to import it in every module.
+If you use a SharedModule that you import in multiple other feature modules, you can export the NgxPermissionsModule to make sure you don't have to import it in every module.
 ```typescript
 @NgModule({
     exports: [